 - All residents participate in multiple simulation-based experiences including: Pap/Pelvic Workshop, Acute Situation Management, BLS/ACLS, mock code, patient-doctor communication and critical care skills.

-- All residents prior to job interviewing have training in interviewing skills and mock interviews with experienced faculty members who offer them important feedback.
+- All residents prior to fellowship and job interviewing have training in interviewing skills and mock interviews with experienced faculty members who offer them important feedback.

-- Examples of annual seminars that all residents participate in include: Professionalism, Empathy, Teaching, Critical Care, Domestic Violence, Advanced Medical Interviewing, Leadership, and Evidence-Based Medicine.
+- Examples of annual seminars in which all residents participate include: Professionalism, Empathy, Patient Communication, Self-Care, Career Development, Teaching, Critical Care, Domestic Violence, Leadership, High Value Care, and Evidence-Based Medicine.